paul-shannon/jupyter-widget-demo-nbextension/README.md

-After learning some of the basics of jupyter widget programming &mdash; as described in this [repo](https://github.com/paul-shannon/jupyter-widget-demo-all-in-notebook) &mdash; I next turned to, and present here, the same simple d3 widget, but here as a jupyter notebook extension rather than as an all-in-one jupyter notebook.
+After learning some of the basics of jupyter widget programming &mdash; as described in this [repo](https://github.com/paul-shannon/jupyter-widget-demo-all-in-notebook) &mdash; I next turned to, and present here, the same simple d3 widget, but this time as a jupyter notebook extension rather than as an all-in-one jupyter notebook.
 As an extension, this can be downloaded, built, installed, and used in any notebook, with all the implementing code hidden from view.